mastodon/documentation/Using-the-API/API.md

 ###### Errors

-If the request you make doesn't go through, Mastodon will usually respond with an [Error](#error).
+If the request you make doesn’t go through, Mastodon will usually respond with an [Error](#error).

 ___